xpack-dev-tools/arm-none-eabi-gcc-xpack/README-RELEASE.md

 - open the `common-versions-source.sh` file
 - add a new `if` with the new version before the existing code

+### Update helper

+With Sourcetree, go to the helper repo and update to the latest master commit.

 ## Build

 ### Development run the build scripts